caIamity/epytodo/README.md

 Mark : 100

 !IMPORTANT NOTE!
-This server is currently not running and is privatised either way.
-Even if you were to access it, it would show a homepage with Express written on it.
+This server is currently not running and will stay offline.

 EPYTODO

-access the server by running :
+You may access the server by running :

 MacOS / Linux : DEBUG=myapp:* npm start